Headaches are common, but they’re not normal.

 - What causes subluxations?

 There are three basic causes of subluxations.
 Physical causes could include slips and falls, accidents, repetitive motions, and improper lifting.
-Emotions, such as stress, anger and fear can cause of subluxations.
+Emotions, such as stress, anger and fear can be the cause of subluxations.
 Chemical causes could include alcohol, drugs, preservatives, pollution and poor diet.

 - I was told it was “all in my head.”
 Now what?